ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Name: EAD\_CRED\_BY\_VALUE
 * Label: TBD (value between 1 and 23)
-* Description: This peer wishes to receive the other peer's credential specified transported by value (and not identified by reference)
+* Description: The sender peer wishes to receive the other peer's credential transported by value (and not identified by reference)
 * Reference: {{&SELF}}, {{auth-cred-by-value}}

 <br>

 * Name: EAD\_REQUEST\_CREATION\_HINTS
 * Label: TBD (value between 1 and 23)
-* Description: AS Request Creation Hints or empty value signaling a wish to receive AS Request Creation Hints
+* Description: Request or convey AS Request Creation Hints
 * Reference: {{&SELF}}, {{as-creation-hints}}

 ## EDHOC Information Registry # {#iana-edhoc-parameters}